erlerobot/robot_blockly/README.md

 - Launch `python build.py` to regenerate the blocks.

 ### License
+ROSimple has been built based on [blockly](http://github.com/erlerobot/blockly), [ACE](http://github.com/erlerobot/ace-builds) and Bootstrap.
+Refer to their sources for the corresponding licenses.

-ROSimple is build based on [blockly](http://github.com/erlerobot/blockly) and [ACE](http://github.com/erlerobot/ace-builds) and other open source frameworks.
-Unless specified, the code is freed under a GPLv3 License.
+Unless specified, the rest of the code is freed under a GPLv3 License.